Our guiding philosophy

 Below is the School’s acknowledgement of Country in third and first person forms.
 The text remains the same whether written or spoken.

 Brighton Grammar acknowledges that our school is on the Country of the people of the Kulin Nations.
-We wish to honour the sovereignty and connection to Country of all Aboriginal and Torres Strait Islander peoples and pay respect to their Traditional Custodians and Elders past, present and emerging.
+We wish to honour the connection to Country of all Aboriginal and Torres Strait Islander peoples and pay respect to their Traditional Custodians and Elders past, present and emerging.

 We acknowledge that our school is on the Country of the people of the Kulin Nations.
-We wish to honour the sovereignty and connection to Country of all Aboriginal and Torres Strait Islander peoples and pay respect to their Traditional Custodians and Elders past, present and emerging.
+We wish to honour the connection to Country of all Aboriginal and Torres Strait Islander peoples and pay respect to their Traditional Custodians and Elders past, present and emerging.